jpschewe/fll-sw/scoring/docs/InstructionsForRunningTheSoftware.md

 # FLL Instructions

-If you are viewing this page on the server and the software is up and running, then the links should work.
-It is best to go through this the first time from the server so that you can follow the links.
+It is best to go through this documentation the first time from the server so that you can follow the links.

 ## Setup of tournament